microsoft/WhatTheHack/045-InfraAsCode-Bicep/Student/Challenge-13.md

 Remember when we covered modules back in Challenge 6?
 We created our own modules.
 But there are also _public modules_ you can use.
 For this challenge, we're going to use a module called `AKS Run Command Script`, which allows you to run a command on a Kubernetes cluster by calling a deployment script under the covers.

-You can find the module & how to use it here: [AKS Run Command Script](https://github.com/Azure/bicep-registry-modules/blob/main/modules/deployment-scripts/aks-run-command/README.md)
+You can find the module and how to use it here: [AKS Run Command Script](https://github.com/Azure/bicep-registry-modules/blob/main/modules/deployment-scripts/aks-run-command/README.md)

 Thus, your challenge is to:

-- Update your bicep file to leverage the "AKS Run Command Script" module, and have it run the following command, which will deploy a sample application to the cluster:
+- Update your bicep file to leverage the "AKS Run Command Script" module, and have it run the following command which will deploy a sample application to the cluster:

   ```bash
   kubectl apply -f https://raw.githubusercontent.com/Azure-Samples/azure-voting-app-redis/master/azure-vote-all-in-one-redis.yaml